 Where To Buy AC Filters

 If you need a common sized air filter, head to a big box store such as Lowes or Home Depot.
 You may discover that your air filter size is uncommon, in which case you’ll need to place a custom order at a filter specialty store and ship to home.

 This method can help you save time and money on your air filter replacement.
 With a subscription, the air filter is dropped at your doorstep at your desired frequency.
 A great example of this is Filter Fetch.

 Deciding On The MERV Rating

-Check this out – The MERV rating is a measurement scale that was designed in the 80s by ASHRAE.
-It’s used to rate how efficient air filters are.
+Check this out – The MERV rating (which stands for "Minimum Efficiency Reporting Value") is a measurement scale that was designed in the 80s by ASHRAE.
+It’s used to rate the efficiency of air filters.

 Ratings are on a scale from 1 to 20.
-The higher the number, the less particles can slip through.
-At the same time, it’s much harder on your air flow and HVAC unit.
+The higher the number, the fewer particles can slip through.
+However, it’s also much harder on your air flow and HVAC unit.

 MERV 11 traps 85%, like smoke and allergy inducing particles,

 MERV 16 filters out 95% of pollen, dust, lint, mold, pet dander, viruses, bacterium, smoke, smog, and more.

 How To Replace Your Furnace Filter